MatthewpHarding/HOW-TO-LEARN-SWIFT/README.md

 ## 🔍 Searchable Swift Documentation

 Each section of the official Swift documentation has been converted to:

   * 👉 1 README.md `markdown` file.
 (It's easier to read).
   * 👉🏿 1 Swift Xciode .playground file that's editable and executable.

 - 🕊 All official documentation begins with `SWIFTDOCS`.
 [Try it](https://github.com/MatthewpHarding?tab=repositories&q=SWIFTDOCS).

 ## 🔍 Simplified Swift Documentation
+We are in the process of duplicating the official Swift docs, refactoring them and simplifying the examples.
+This should make it easier for our students to learn Swift faster and easier!

 ```Swift
 // 🚧👷👷👷🏿‍♀️🚧
 // This service / feature is under construction